eMapR/TimeSync-Plus/README.md

     - A file path way dialog box will appear.
     - Find the location of your zipped shapefile.
     - Double click your file.
-    - Define the directory, in Assets, where you would like to save your shapefile asset.
+    - Define the directory, in Assets, where you would like to save your shapefile asset
-      -How to make a new directory in GEE.
+	- How to make a new directory in GEE.
-	- From the assets tab click "NEW".
+	-- From the assets tab click "NEW".
-	- In the dropdown box click "Folder".
+	-- In the dropdown box click "Folder".
-	- a "New Folder" dialog box will appear.
+	-- a "New Folder" dialog box will appear.
-	- Enter the new folder's name.
+	-- Enter the new folder's name.
-	- Click Ok.
+	-- Click Ok.
-	- A folder with your defined name will appear in Assets.
+	-- A folder with your defined name will appear in Assets.
     - Click upload.
     - Under the "Tasks" in the upper right panel you can check the process of your uploading asset.
     - Once the task is complete you will be able to locate the shapefile asset in your Assets Tab.